-Officially known as the Ernesto Pugibet Market for the street its on, the classic San Juan Market can be a little difficult to find.
-Built on the old Buen Tono cigar factory site, you’ll hear that name for the San Juan Plaza at times.
-The market and plaza are so-called for the Christianized name of the neighborhood, “San Juan Moyotlan” – Moyotlan being the Náhuatl name for the even older neighborhood in Tenochtitlan, even then meaning “neighborhood of mosquitos.”
+The Mercado San Juan – Pugibet is known for the street outside which is in turn named for the owner of the tobacco factory that used to stand on the site.
+The Buen Tono cigar factory site, lends its name to the Plaza de San Juan.
+The market and plaza are so-called for the newer names for the ancient “San Juan Moyotlan.”
+Moyotlan is the Náhuatl name for the even older neighborhood in Tenochtitlan, even then meaning “place of mosquitos.”

-San Juan, the market, is most famous for selling “gourmet” foods, and in Mexico, that tends to mean imported and European foods.
+San Juan, the market, is most famous for selling upscale and gourmet foods.
+In Mexico, that tends to mean imported and European foods.
 Indeed, the market does have hard to find canned and preserved foods – and an excellent selection of deli-style meats and cheeses.
 It’s also very well respected for the long-time relationships maintained by the butchers and fish-mongers.
 The market is a favorite among many of the city’s more upscale restaurateurs, too.
 You can find all kinds of products from other states of Mexico, plus some things from Europe, Asia and the Americas.

 Often most impressive to visitors are the fruit and vegetable stands where produce is often more polished than in similar markets.
 It makes for great photos.
 And the vendors are also generous with samples of their fare, which is, of course, fresh and delightful.
 Weekends, you may just find the market actually crowded with international and out-of-town guests.